Sylius/Sylius/docs/customization/api.rst

 .. note::

     In example the ``translations`` doesn't have the new group ``shop:product:custom_read`` so it won't be shown by that endpoint.
-    The rest of fields that we wan't to show has the new serialization group declared.
+    The rest of the fields that we want to show have the new serialization group declared.

 In cases, where you would like to remove small amount of fields, the serializer would be a way to go.
-First step is to create a class as in ``Adding a field from response`` and register it's service.
+First step is to create a class as in ``Adding a custom field to response`` and register its service.

 Then modify it's logic with this code:

 .. code-block:: php

     //...
-    $data = $this->objectNormalizer->normalize($object, $format, $context);
+    $data = $this->normalizer->normalize($object, $format, $context);

     unset($data['translations']); // removes `translations` from response